matt035343/interactive-scala/README.md

 The extension will automatically open a new integrated terminal and initialise the Scala interpreter upon opening a `.scala` file.

-Once in a `.scala` file, you can select a subset of your Scala code and use the keyboard shortcut `alt+enter` to quickly execute the code in the Scala interpreter.
+Once in a `.scala` file, you can select a subset of your Scala code and use the keyboard shortcut `alt+enter` to quickly execute the code in the Scala interpreter or `ctrl+alt+enter` to execute a whole file at once. `ctrl+alt+r` allows you to reset Interactive Scala and start from scratch.
-The shortcut can be changed in your VS Code settings.
+The shortcuts can be changed in your VS Code settings.

 If you are to send single line to the interpreter, there's no need for selection at all!
 Just place the caret on the line and press the shortcut.